Listening Beyond Borders: Dialogue as a Path to Peace

 bookDynamic Reading: Apeirogon by Colum McCann

 Apeirogon is a novel about two fathers—one Israeli, one Palestinian—who bond through shared grief and seek peace through dialogue.
-Complimentary copies will be available at the film screening and the art reception.
+Remaining complimentary copies are available to UP faculty/staff/students.
+Contact us for a copy.

 For further information, please contact the Garaventa Center at: 503-943-7702 or garaventa@up.edu.
 ADA compliant event.